Table of Contents

 View on Amazon.com ➜

-When you’re on the river it’s nice to have a stow option that you can trust to keep your supplies dry.
+This one is essential for any float trip.
+When you’re on the river, it’s necessary to have a stow option that you can trust to keep your supplies 100% dry.
 This bag is perfect for that!
-You can choose the size that best fits your needs, and rest assured that whatever you put in it will still be dry even if your buddy decides to instigate a water fight.
+You can rest assured that whatever you put in it will still be dry even if your buddy decides to instigate a water fight.
+It will hold your cash, wallet, phone, medicine, and any other belongings.
+If you fold it with some air, it will float!

 Dry Bag